 Parents are expected to call or email the School before 8:00 AM on all days their child may not be attending.
 It is the parent's responsibility to notify the transportation company of any changes in transportation.
-An excused absence is defined as illness, medical appointments, and/or religious holidays.

 Any other reasons should be discussed with the Director of Education and/or the School Nurse.
 A note is required if a student has been absent for three (3) or more consecutive days.
 Excessive absences may result in administration scheduling a meeting with parents and the responsible public school liaison, if appropriate.